De Sobreviviente a Emprendedora: Cómo Monarch Cleaning Services Despegó con WBC

 🌟 Fourth place prize: $500— Yedhane Pineda Carrasco, Ti Cafe

-These women embody the entrepreneurial drive and passion that define the Corazon de Mujer competition.
-Join us in celebrating their success and paving the way for the next wave of Latina innovators.
+These business owners embody the entrepreneurial drive and passion that define the Corazon de Mujer competition.
+Join us in celebrating their success and paving the way for the next wave of local innovators.

 Sponsorship Opportunities